-I practice generous wisdom and spacious heartfulness in relationship with myself, with others, and within community.
-This involves all kinds of other practices like curiosity, forgiveness, patience, healing, interconnectedness, joy, empathy, playfulness, growth, and compassion, to name a few.
+The Offering is to practice this in relationship with one’s own dear self, with others, and within community.
+This involves all kinds of other practices like loving & being loved, curiosity, forgiveness, patience, healing, interconnectedness, joy, sympathetic joy, empathy, playfulness, growth, and compassion, to name a few.

-It insists that I live my heart’s deepest desire.
-And this requires that I cultivate supportive and nurturing skills like embodiment, adaptability, suppleness, responsiveness, continued welcoming, accountability, honoring, boundary-creation, and boundarylessness.
+Cultivating generous wisdom and spacious heartfulness insists that we each live our own dear heart’s deepest desire.
+And this requires that we seed and tend supportive and nurturing skills like embodiment, adaptability, suppleness, responsiveness, continued welcoming, reverence, tender accountability, honoring, boundary-creation, and boundarylessness.

 Loving and being loved is both active and restful.
 The doing is filled with being.
 The actions are filled with ease.
 And then, of a sudden, you are Love Itself.
 (As you always were, and always will be.)